Crispy-Pasta/SwitchPortManager/README.md

 ### 🏢 Enterprise Management
 - **Multi-Site Management**: Support for multiple sites and floors with centralized switch inventory
+- **Comprehensive Management Interface**: Tabbed interface for managing Sites, Floors, and Switches with full CRUD operations
+- **Site & Floor Administration**: Create, edit, and delete sites and floors with proper hierarchical relationships
 - **Database-Driven Architecture**: PostgreSQL database for enterprise-grade scalability and reliability
 - **Switch Management UI**: Web-based CRUD interface for network administrators to manage switches, sites, and floors
 - **Database Migration Support**: Seamless migration from SQLite to PostgreSQL with data integrity validation